World Health Day in April is about caring about your health. Learning how to handle taking medication should be something you do every day.

 Questions to ask your doctor or pharmacist about how to handle taking medication:

-- How many tablets, pills, or liquid should I take and how often?
+- How many tablets, pills, or liquid should I take, and how often?
 I suggest you write this information down immediately or record your doctor’s appointment using your phone recorder.
-Make sure your pharmacist is telling you exactly the same thing.
-If not, make sure they are in agreement.
+Make sure your pharmacist is telling you the same thing.
+If not, make sure they agree.
 Keep track of how much you take by using a pill organizer.

 - What foods or other drugs should I avoid consuming when taking my meds?
 Many times a doctor will not go into detail about this UNLESS you ask.